Making The Most Out Of Having AvPD.

 One of the most important ways I’ve learned to cope – and yes, even connect – is through online friendships.
 I’ve had a friend since 2019 who I’ve never met in person, but we’re involved in each other’s lives.
 Even though most of our conversations happen online (and occasionally on the phone), it makes me feel less alone, and on especially difficult days, chatting to my friends online can make me feel better.

-In conversations, I need time to process what people are saying before I can reply and by the time I’ve thought of a response, the other person has already started talking again leaving me hanging.
+In conversations, I need time to process what people are saying before I can reply, and by the time I’ve thought of a response, the other person has already started talking again leaving me hanging.

 Hobbies: True Crime, Cats And Animals In General

-When you spend most of your life alone, what you do in your solitude becomes essential.
-For me, it’s true crime books, especially the ones about serial killers and the psychology behind them.
-I know it’s dark, but reading about such awful things can leave me hanging, but this time, in a good way.
-It’s total escapism and completely absorbing.
 I have to say though that if I continuously read or watch something (escapism), it makes me depressed, and I’ve learnt that getting back into the real world, doing life admin and hopefully doing something for the future makes me feel better.

 Still, there are days when doing hobbies in complete silence, with no social interaction, makes me feel really low.
-That’s when I try to lean back into my online friendships, even briefly.
+That’s when I hit Reddit and Facebook, posting about my woes and replying to other peoples’ posts.
 I’ve found that the right mix of solitude and connection can keep me afloat.
-That, again, is part of making the most out of AvPD: building a routine that balances escape with emotional survival.

 The Power Of Small Interactions